 The Great War of Jorth (GWOJ) has the look and sound of a classic 16-bit JRPG.
 It will satisfy the nostalgic itch of any gamer that remembers playing Dragon Quest, Final Fantasy and so many others of that era.

-Like the 16-bit greats, GWOJ has an expansive game world full of secret locations and treasure.
+Like the 16-bit greats, GWOJ has an expansive game world full of secret locations and treasure with approximately 60 hours of game play on average.
 We populated that world with engaging protagonists, vile antagonists and a whole spectrum of colorful characters.
 All of this was done so we could tell a rich, layered story that could be enjoyed by anyone in their teens and up.

 We set out to make a great 16-bit RPG inspired by the classics but we wanted to include some features not prevalent in games of that era.
 On a personal note, this was what really attracted me to the project when the creator of the game pitched the idea to me.